Namiki Maki-e Fountain Pen Overview

 Chinkin

-Close up of the Chinkin style on a fountain pen
+Close up of the Namiki Maki-e style Chinkin of a cat face on a fountain pen

 The Chinkin method differs from the others because it involves chiseling a design into a pre-laquered surface.
 Gold or silver powder is then applied and inlayed into the cutouts.
 Layers of lacquer are then applied to create a smooth surface.
 Each pen created using this method looks almost 3-dimensional, with the subtle chiseled line work and layers of gold or silver powder creating an impressive and dynamic picture.